Astro36/korean-school/API.md

   - `officeDomain` <[String]>
   - `name` <[String]>

-This method gets the all school data from DB with school's office and name.
+This method gets all matched school data from DB with school's office and name.

 An example of getting the all school data: